Azure-Samples/Serverless-APIs/readme/3 - Products.md

 The benefits of using products include:

-- the ability to package one or more APIs to your developers (consumers)
+- Ability to package one or more APIs to your developers (consumers)
-- the ability to create both products requiring subscriptions (**Protected**) and products which do not (**Open**)
+- Ability to create both products requiring subscriptions (**Protected**) and products which do not (**Open**)
-- the ability to publish/unpublish products for general availability
+- Ability to publish/unpublish products for general availability
-- the ability to apply policy (such as usage quota), specify whether approval is required, legal terms at a product level when bundling APIs for business reasons
+- Ability to apply policy (such as usage quota), specify whether approval is required, legal terms at a product level when bundling APIs for business reasons
-- the ability to control visibility and access to products within the [API Management Developer Portal](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--developer-portal) by associating to groups (applies only to dedicated [API Management tiers](https://docs.microsoft.com/en-us/azure/api-management/api-management-features) only)
+- Ability to control visibility and access to products within the [API Management Developer Portal](https://docs.microsoft.com/azure/api-management/api-management-key-concepts#--developer-portal) by associating to groups (applies only to dedicated [API Management tiers](https://docs.microsoft.com/azure/api-management/api-management-features) only; not available in the Consumption tier)

 ## Steps